-Board of Directors and Stockholders MIRENCO, Inc.
+Board of Directors and Stockholders

-We have audited the accompanying balance sheets of MIRENCO, Inc. as of December 31, 2008 and 2007, and the related statements of operations, changes in stockholders' equity, and cash flows for the years then ended.
+We have audited the accompanying balance sheets of MIRENCO, Inc. as of December 31, 2009 and 2008, and the related statements of operations, changes in stockholders' equity (deficit), and cash flows for the years then ended.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.